 There are contradictory reports on certain types of food fats.
 Most noteworthy, processed and saturated fats are bad.
 Conversely, there are good fats.
 We shouldn’t be afraid of these.
 In fact, we should consume them because they provide many health benefits.
 It’s just the word “fat” that has developed a bad reputation.
 Not all fats are equal.

 However, the one thing to always keep in mind is that excess sugar and processed foods with added sugar are bad.
-They do not digest and metabolize properly; they turn into fat.
+These are not foods to eat to lose belly fat.
+They do not digest and metabolize properly; they turn directly into fat.
 Most of the time, it’s belly fat—which is something you’ll want to get rid of.

 Sugar is at the root of most of your extra fat content in your body.